Distance: 30 miles out and back

 When the dirt ends, you begin two miles of descending that is very different from the slope on the north side of the summit.
 This is relatively straight, therefore fast, with just enough bending to keep it from being boring (and one big esse curve to catch out the inattentive).
 It feels good, after all that work, to relax and let the bike rip.
-Once off the slope, you have 4 miles of effortless riding over easy rollers through a garden-pretty hillside with oaks on one side and often old apple trees on the other.
+Once off the slope, you have 4 miles of effortless riding over easy rollers through a garden-pretty little canyon with oaks on one side and often old apple trees on the other.
 See Canyon apple cider is a local thing, and I encourage you to stop at one of the apple stands and sample the cider.
 I recommend the See Canyon Fruit Ranch.
 They’ve been making cider since 1894, so they’ve gotten really good at it.

 See Canyon Rd. dead-ends at San Luis Bay Drive.
 Take it R for 1/2 mile until it dead-ends on Avila Beach Drive (unsigned).
 Take it to the R and ride the mile or two to town.
 When you get there you won’t be alone—Avila is the turn-around point for lots of local cycling routes.

-On the ride back, the climb back to the dirt is a slog, 2 miles of unaltered, mostly straight grind at a pitch just steep enough to make it work.
+On the ride back, the first few miles of See Canyon Rd. are dreamy, but the last 2 miles before the dirt are an unaltered, mostly straight grind at a pitch steep enough to make you work.
 It’s the only leg of the route I can’t say I enjoy.
 After the dirt, the short climb to the hilltop is murder—very steep on a bad surface—but, as I said, short.
-You can see your salvation up ahead of you, which is a comfort.
+You can see the summit up ahead of you, which is a comfort.